Are you looking for ways to increase your confidence?

-I often listen while getting cleaned up, on my way to a meeting, while I’m getting breakfast ready, any time at all.
+I often listen while getting cleaned up, on my way to a meeting, and getting breakfast ready, any time at all.

-I’m not asking you to believe the positive affirmations when you start, but I do suggest you start listening to something that draws you in to the words immediately!
+I’m not asking you to believe the positive affirmations when you start, but I suggest you immediately listen to something that draws you into the words!

-All it takes is 5 – 15 minutes EVERY.
+All it takes is 5 to 15 minutes EVERY.
+SINGLE.
+DAY.

-I suggest listening to one or two for a minimum of 30 days straight, then feel free to switch it up to another recording to fit the thoughts that are running through your mind on any given week.
+I suggest listening to one or two for a minimum of 30 days straight, then switching it up to another recording to fit the thoughts running through your mind each week.